hhdgknsn/solana-ai-mvp/README.md

 #### Key Directories

 - **ai/**: Stores AI-related data, including prompt texts and GPT-4 outputs.
-- **mvp-design/**: Contains example MVP designs and schemas.
+- **mvp-design/**: Contains frameworks for storing user input, example MVP designs and schemas.
-- **project/**: Hosts the generated Solana project files and related schemas.
+- **project/**: Stores the generated Solana project files and related schemas.
-- **schemas/**: Includes example schemas and frameworks for structuring project files.
+- **schemas/**: Includes example schemas and frameworks for structuring project files, used to enhance the prompts sent to the model.

 #### Main File: `index.js`